solvire/ordo_electro/README.rst

 Update your config to point to the right database:

 	vim ordo_electro/config/common.py

+You may use your own DB settings based on what you will be using.
+Assumed mysql local root:''

+The STATIC_ROOT variables are already set so run:

+	python ordo_electro/manage.py collectstatic

 Make sure to add your keys for the various apps in: